cptclvtch/crossplatform_app/README.md

  This is a C template meant to be used as a starting point for creating crossplatform projects.
  It comes bundled with SDL2 and Nuklear GUI, so feel free to use any of the functions they provide!

+## Supported Platforms:
+- Windows

 ## How to setup a project
 - Clone this repository into your project folder.

 - Add the 'tcc' executable folder to your PATH environment variable.
-TCC stands for the Tiny C Compiler, and it's used for all the compilation, scripts and standard-keeping on this project.
+TCC (Tiny C Compiler) is used for all the compilation, scripts and standard-keeping on this project.
 You can find the executable in ```tools/tcc/win32``` for Windows and ```tools/tcc/linux``` for OSX/Linux.
-- Restart your command line.
+- Restart your command line if you had one open.

 NOTE: You can now run all the included scripts using a ```tcc script_NAME.c -run``` command.